gyadam/quizoverflow/README.md

 ### Overview

-Udacity Trivia is the capstone project created for the Full Stack Developer Nanodegree at Udacity.
+QuizOverflow is the capstone project created for the Full Stack Developer Nanodegree at Udacity.
 The goal of the project was to:

 * Create a backend API following RESTful principles
 * Create a frontend to interact with the backend